-There are loads of routes around Cotehele where you can enjoy summer colour and find a little peace and quiet.
+There are loads of routes around Cotehele filled with colour and wildlife, where you can enjoy a peaceful stroll.
 Some are dog-friendly, and some include a stop at the Edgecumbe tea-room over-looking the river Tamar.
 Where will you explore at Cotehele this summer?

 Dog-friendly woodland walk and tea-room

-The dog-friendly, woodland walk from the house to the river takes you to Cotehele Quay and the cosy Edgcumbe tea-room (where your dog is welcome too).
+The dog-friendly, woodland walk takes you from near reception at the house down to the river and along to Cotehele Quay and the Edgcumbe tea-room (where your dog is welcome too).
 You’ll pass the Chapel-in-the-Wood, where you can read about Richard Edgcumbe I's daring escape from the king’s men in 1483.

 You'll be able to reward your efforts with this season's special cream tea.
 It will give you the strength to get back up the hill, or to continue on.
 Your dog is welcome to join you in the Edgcumbe tea-room and in the garden at the back too.